Yoga Day: Beyond Asanas and the Importance of Indian Languages

 Gyana Yoga (ज्ञानयोग) – The Path of Wisdom

-• Studying sacred texts like the Upanishads and Bhagavad Gita
+- You can study the ancient sacred texts like the Upanishads and Bhagavad Gita

-• Reflecting on profound questions like "Who am I?" (as taught by sage Ramana Maharshi)
+- Try reflecting on profound questions like "Who am I?" (as taught by sage Ramana Maharshi)

-• Distinguishing between the eternal (Self) and the transient (world)
+- Learn to distinguishing between the eternal (Self) and the transient (world)

 Bhakti Yoga (भक्तियोग) – The Path of Devotion

-• Kirtan (devotional singing), Japa (mantra repetition)
+- Kirtan (devotional singing), Japa (chanting of certain mantras)

-• Chanting sacred names like "Hare Krishna" or "Om Namah Shivaya"
+- Repeatedly intoning sacred names like "Hare Krishna" or "Om Namah Shivaya"

 Karma Yoga (कर्मयोग) – The Path of Selfless Action